Sector profile

 Section HC.2

-For practical estimation, the per-record figure is most reliable when applied to mid-volume breaches of 10,000 to 1 million records.
+For practical estimation, any per-record figure is most reliable when applied to mid-volume breaches of roughly 10,000 to 100,000 records, the range IBM actually studied (2,960 to 113,620 records in the 2025 report).
 Below 10,000 records the fixed cost of forensics and legal counsel dominates, pushing effective per-record cost into the thousands.
-Above 1 million records the per-record cost declines because notification scale produces fixed-cost amortisation.
-Mega-breaches at the 100 million record scale typically show per-record cost in the $5 to $25 range, even though the totals are immense.
-Use the homepage calculator to model your specific record count instead of applying the $408 figure as a flat multiplier.
+Above roughly 100,000 records, fixed-cost amortisation takes over; mega-breaches at the 100 million record scale typically show per-record cost in the $5 to $25 range, even though the totals are immense.
+Use the homepage calculator to model your specific record count instead of applying a unit figure as a flat multiplier.

 Section HC.3